 Neuromodulators for TMJ disease

-Neuromodulators are most often used to relax facial muscles (which reduces wrinkles), and are an alternative TMJ treatment.
-Although clinical studies have been inconclusive and more studies are needed to determine the effectiveness of n euromodulators for TMJ, according the American Academy of Facial Aesthetics (AAFA) “Neuromodulators relieves jaw tension by making muscles unable to engage in the powerful, often unconscious movement of the jaw that produces headaches and pain.”
+Neuromodulators are most often used to relax facial muscles (which reduces wrinkles) and are an alternative TMJ treatment.
+Although clinical studies have been inconclusive and more studies are needed to determine the effectiveness of neuromodulators for TMJ, according to the American Academy of Facial Aesthetics (AAFA) “Neuromodulators relieves jaw tension by making muscles unable to engage in the powerful, often the unconscious movement of the jaw that produces headaches and pain.”
 Neuromodulators treatments are in-office, quick, and non-invasive treatments that are relatively painless and require no recovery time.
 The treatments can, according to AAFA, most patients experience improvement in one or two days but relief from symptoms may take a week in other patients.
-Neuromodulators for TMJ side effects are usually quite minimal, but may include bruising, redness or numbness at the injection site, flu-like symptoms, nausea, and muscle weakness.
+Neuromodulators for TMJ side effects are usually quite minimal but may include bruising, redness or numbness at the injection site, flu-like symptoms, nausea, and muscle weakness.
 These side effects are infrequent and usually resolve quickly.